projectcalico/calico/v2.0/getting-started/rkt/installation/manual.md

 - The [`calicoctl`](https://github.com/projectcalico/calico-containers) command line tool.
 - The [calico-cni](https://github.com/projectcalico/calico-cni) network plugin binaries.
   - This is the combination of two binary executables and a configuration file.
-- When using Kubernetes NetworkPolicy, the Calico policy controller is also required.

 The `calico/node` docker container must be run on each node in your cluster.
 It contains the BGP agent which provides Calico routing, and the Felix agent which programs network policy